RetailMeNotSandbox/flapjack-syrup/README.md

 By default, this will create a new e-mail medium attached to the contact.

+NOTE: Flapjack creates and maintains a 'default' notification rule for all contacts.
+You can modify the 'blackhole' attributes on this rule, but any other changes will cause a new blank rule to be created.

 Example:

     syrup --GLOBALS contact create --first-name FIRST --last-name LAST --email EMAIL